seemoo-lab/next2you/Data-collection/Nexus 5 and 6P/README.md

 Use an Android application building environment, e.g. Android Studio, to compile and install the collector application:

 * The _CSIDataCollector_ directory of this repository holds the Android project for the Nexus 5.
 * The _CSIDataCollector6P_ directory of this repository holds the Android project for the Nexus 6P.

+Instructions on how to use this Android app are given [here](https://github.com/seemoo-lab/next2you/blob/main/Data-collection/implementation_details.pdf) (cf. Section 4.2).

 ## Authors